 Grid Metals Corp.
 Provides Update on Eagle Copper Exploration Program and Upcoming Copper, Nickel and Cesium Exploration Initiatives

-TORONTO, May 21, 2025 - Grid Metals Corp.
+TORONTO, ON / ACCESSWIRE / May 21, 2025 / Grid Metals Corp.
 (TSXV:GRDM)(OTCQB:MSMGF) ("Grid" or the "Company") announced drill results from the remaining 19 drill holes at the Eagle gabbro and the completion of new geophysical surveys at the Mayville copper/nickel project in southeastern Manitoba.
 The drilling confirmed a 2 km mineralized trend at the eastern part of the Mayville Complex.
 Newly completed airborne geophysics has provided multiple targets for new discoveries and resource expansion.

 The next planned Grid drill program in the Bird River area is at the Makwa nickel/copper property.
 Permitting for exploration drilling is well advanced and an ongoing field program at Makwa is focused on the highest priority geophysical targets from the recently completed Geotech Ltd. VTEM™ MAX electromagnetic survey.
 The Makwa property is subject to an option and joint venture agreement currently funded by Teck Resources Ltd..